TechLabs-CPH-Fall-19/7_smart-cross-country-price-recommendation/README.md

       Just copy and paste the link in the browser to the Project Management Template part under "Link to Github Repository".

+### Some more useful information
+1. If you need to **use libraries and install packages**, you should use the integrated PIP that allows you to install, reinstall, or uninstall PyPI packages (https://pypi.org/).
+Read more about it here: https://www.makeuseof.com/tag/install-pip-for-python/

+   NOTE for Windows User: In Command Prompt or Terminal within VS Code you need to add `python -m` before the `pip install [package-name]`
-11. Here is some helpful tutorial on how to **structure Python projects**:
+2. Here is some helpful tutorial on how to **structure Python projects**:

       https://dev.to/codemouse92/dead-simple-python-project-structure-and-imports-38c6 AND https://docs.python-guide.org/writing/structure/

-12. Get some insight of **how to plan programming projects**:
+3. Get some insight of **how to plan programming projects**:

     https://www.khanacademy.org/computing/computer-programming/programming/good-practices/a/planning-a-programming-project
-13. Look into different ways to **structure your programming files**:
+4. Look into different ways to **structure your programming files**:

     https://www.freecodecamp.org/news/how-to-structure-your-project-and-manage-static-resources-in-react-native-6f4cfc947d92/

-14. ROCK YOUR PROJECT 🚀
+#### ROCK YOUR PROJECT 🚀